• Art Magazine

 AC/DC

-There are some secret facts about the band that many people don't know, including the meaning and origin of their name.
+about the band There are some secret factsthat many people don't know, including the meaning and origin of their name.
 Brothers Malcolm and Angus Young came up with the band name together after seeing the initials "AC/DC" on their older sister Margaret's sewing machine.
 These initials stand for "Alternating Current" and "Direct Current ."
 All the members loved the suggestion and felt it embodied their energy.

 There are secret facts about the popular rock band AC/DC that many people don't know